Chocolate Gingerbread Cookies

 1/2 cup butter, unsalted, 1 cup sugar

-• Add egg and vanilla extract and continue mixing for another minute.
+• Add egg, vanilla extract, and molasses and continue mixing for another minute until smooth and evenly blended.

-• In a separate bowl, whisk together the flour, cocoa powder, baking powder, and sea salt.
+• In a separate bowl, whisk together the flour, Dutch processed cocoa powder, baking powder, sea salt, ginger, cinnamon, nutmeg, and cloves.

 • Using a 3 TBS cookie scoop, scoop dough and place 2 inches apart on the cookie sheet.

-• Bake for 10 minutes, rotating the pan halfway through.
+• Bake for 10 minutes, rotating the pan halfway through to ensure even baking.

 • Allow cookies to cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.

-• Store cookies in an airtight container for up to a week or freeze for up to 3 months.
+• Store cookies in an airtight container for 3-5 days or freeze for up to 3 months.

 Notes